List of Fear the Walking Dead episodes

 Fear the Walking Dead is an American post-apocalyptic horror drama television series created by Robert Kirkman and Dave Erickson.
 It is a companion series to The Walking Dead, which is based on the comic book series of the same name by Robert Kirkman, Tony Moore, and Charlie Adlard.
 It premiered on the cable network AMC on August 23, 2015.

-On December 3, 2020, the series was renewed for a seventh season, which premiered on October 17, 2021.
-The series has been renewed for an eighth and final season, which will premiere on May 14, 2023.